iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 1. First clone/download this repository - `git clone git@github.com:iExecBlockchainComputing/wpwp-worker-setup.git`
-2. Change directory to vagrant-deployment `cd ./wpwp-worker-setup/vagrant-deployment` You can open this folder in explorer by using mouse or terminal
+2. Change directory to vagrant-deployment `cd ./wpwp-worker-setup/vagrant-deployment` You can open this folder in explorer by using mouse cursor or terminal

     ```sh
     # Windows